 13. Pixi Vitamin C Remedy Mask

-If you're in rush to seek radiance, this mask is a good shout.
-Apply before big events to help dial up your glow.
+Ok, so technically this isn't a serum.
+But, if you're in rush to seek radiance, this mask is a good shout.
+Apply before big events to help dial up your glow quickly and works well as booster to your daily Vit C serum.

 Cut through the noise and get practical, expert advice, home workouts, easy nutrition and more direct to your inbox.
 Sign up to the WOMEN'S HEALTH NEWSLETTER